CygnusXGithub/BouncieUtils/README.md

 ## Authentication

-The authentication process remains consistent.
 The `auth.py` module is responsible for managing the OAuth 2.0 flow.

 ## API Client